 - One-on-one tutors - Pair up for peer-teaching - Universal Design for Learning: this is not an activity itself, but all activities can be designed for broader or "universal" access.
-The 3 components of UDL include: - Multiple representations of information such as text and numbers read aloud by a computer, captions on video, text accompanying audio, verbal descriptions of pictures, drawings and models, and using video, animation or other educational technology to convey concepts. - Multiple representations of expression such as students being able to record oral speech (to text or not), drawing, dramatic presentations, songs/raps. - Varied options of engagement enabling students as well as teachers to select for or reframe elements of content/context/procedures, challenge level, and supports including modifications and accommodations such as additional time, enlarged print, text-to-speech apps, bilingual dictionary, etc. - Interactive technologies assigned by instructor to support instruction such as Plato Learning Technology-lessons by objective/by NRS level as well as other tech resources/sites (see below) for the purpose of additional and varied practice opportunities on targeted skills.
-As an intervention, see UDL explanation above.
+The 3 components of UDL include: - Multiple representations of information such as text and numbers read aloud by a computer, captions on video, text accompanying audio, verbal descriptions of pictures, drawings and models, and using video, animation or other educational technology to convey concepts. - Multiple representations of expression such as students being able to record oral speech (to text or not), drawing, dramatic presentations, songs/raps. - Varied options of engagement enabling students as well as teachers to select for or reframe elements of content/context/procedures, challenge level, and supports including modifications and accommodations such as additional time, enlarged print, text-to-speech apps, bilingual dictionary, etc. - Interactive technologies assigned by instructor to support instruction for the purpose of additional and varied practice opportunities on targeted skills.

 - Manipulative red length rods

 - Manipulative brown stairs

 - Manipulative pink tower

-- Cuisenaire rods
+- · Cuisenaire rods

 - Meaningful authentic materials from daily life (aka "realia") and images for classifying and/or measuring

 - Analog and digital clocks.

-- "Judy" clock with gears (or Jude e-clock at www.mrmyers.org)

-- Flash cards for matching analog time to digital time according to hour/half hour units of time.

-- Analog clock stamp and pad

-- A bus schedule

-- Child's growth chart (length/weight)

-- Word problem cards with/without authentic materials for solving real life problems and simulations
+- "Judy" clock with gears (or Jude e-clock at www.mrmyers.org) - Flash cards for matching analog time to digital time according to hour/half hour units of time. - Analog clock stamp and pad - A bus schedule - Child's growth chart (length/weight) - Word problem cards with/without authentic materials for solving real life problems and simulations